 Grad's reponses to the most common questions

-This will ensure that your wood is in good condition and doesn’t slip.
+This will ensure that your wood is in good condition and is not slippery.

 A few tips to follow to properly maintain your terrace:

-- High pressure hoses are banned (risk of damaging the wood fibre and creating splinters); preferably use a brush and follow the same direction as the wood fibres (as opposed to an industrial-type single disc floor cleaner).
+- High-pressure cleaners are not allowed (risk of damaging the wood fibre and creating splinters); preferably use a brush and follow the same direction as the wood fibres (as opposed to an industrial-type single disc floor cleaner).

 - Use specialised wood cleaning products.
 We have created a specific range of wood cleaning products.

 - If you want to remove the grey from your terrace decking, the D-New can help you remove the grey layer that forms on the wooden boards due to exposure to UV rays.
 Attention!
-The original colour tone is not restored.
+The original colour tone will not be restored.

-- To preserve the original wood colour preserve the original wood colour of your terrace, we recommend high-quality saturation agents, which have been adapted for each type of wood..
+- To preserve the original wood colour preserve the original wood colour of your terrace, we recommend using high-quality saturation agents, which have been adapted for each type of wood.

 Do you want to become a grad brand partner?
-Or want to be a reseller of our products?
-Send a message to email@example.com and we will put you in contact with our sales representative in your area.
+Or would you like to become a reseller of our products?
+Send a message to firstname.lastname@example.org and we will put you in contact with our sales representative in your area.

 Do you have a project?